Class-incremental learning: survey and performance evaluation on image classification: Experimental results

 \subsection{On large-scale scenarios}

-Finally, we compare different methods using ResNet-18 on ImageNet (40/25) with a growing memory of 20 exemplars per class.
-Figure~\ref{fig:imagenet_plot} shows that BiC and iCaRL achieve the best performance with 32.4\% and 30.2\% average accuracy after 25 tasks, respectively.
-Surprisingly, EWC-E and FT-E outperform some methods, such as IL2M and LUCIR, in this setting.
-Note that in other settings, IL2M and LUCIR often perform better than EWC-E and FT-E. LwF-E and LwM-E obtain worst results compared to how they previously performed.
-We note that BiC, iCaRL, IL2M and LUCIR avoid a larger initial drop in performance during the first four tasks compared to other methods and continue learning without major drops in performance except for LUCIR.
-Of the rest of the methods, EWC-E, FT-E and EEIL seem to stabilize after the initial drop and show less forgetting as new tasks are added.
-RWalk, LwF-E and LwM-E continue having a larger drop in performance after task four, which only RWalk slightly recovers from.
-In this scenarios with a larger number of classes and more variability, methods which can easily handle early tasks will perform better afterwards.
-On the second half of the sequence, most approaches have the same stable behaviour since the network has learned a robust representation from the initial tasks.
+Finally, we compare different methods using ResNet-18 on ImageNet (25/40) with a growing memory of 20 exemplars per class.
+Fig.~\ref{fig:imagenet_plot} shows that BiC and iCaRL achieve the best performance with 32.4\% and 30.2\% average accuracy after 25 tasks, respectively.
+Surprisingly, \mbox{EWC-E} and \mbox{FT-E} outperform LUCIR, EEIL and LwF-E (19.8\%) in this setting.
+Note that in other settings, IL2M and LUCIR often perform better than \mbox{EWC-E} and \mbox{FT-E}.
+We note that BiC, iCaRL, IL2M, GD and LUCIR avoid a larger initial drop in performance during the first four tasks compared to other methods and continue learning without major drops in performance, with the exception of LUCIR.
+Of the rest of the methods, \mbox{EWC-E}, \mbox{FT-E} and EEIL seem to stabilize after the initial drop and exhibit less forgetting as new tasks are added.
+In scenarios with a larger number of classes and more variability, methods which can easily handle early tasks will perform better afterwards.
+On the second half of the sequence, most approaches have a stable behaviour since the network has learned a robust representation from the initial tasks.